prompt-foundry/typescript-sdk/README.md

-# Prompt Foundry Node API Library
+# Prompt Foundry TypeScript SDK

 The prompt engineering, prompt management, and prompt evaluation tool for TypeScript, JavaScript, and NodeJS.